akka/akka/akka-docs/scala/actors.rst

   You might be tempted at times to offer an ``Actor`` factory which always returns the same instance, e.g. by using a ``lazy val`` or an ``object ... extends Actor``.
-This is not supported, as it works against the meaning of an actor restart, which is described here:
+This is not supported, as it goes against the meaning of an actor restart, which is described here:
   :ref:`supervision-restart`.